foxeehoxee/my-first-extension/README.md

 Creating a Web Extension (quick steps):
 ---------------------------------------
-*Create an Organization
+1. Create an Organization

-*Install Node
+2. Install Node

-*Install extension packaging tool (TFX): npm install -g tfx-cli
+3. Install extension packaging tool (TFX):

+   npm install -g tfx-cli

-*Initialize new NPM package manifest: npm init -y
+4. Initialize new NPM package manifest:

+   npm init -y

-*Install the Microsoft VSS Web Extension SDK package: npm install vss-web-extension-sdk --save
+5. Install the Microsoft VSS Web Extension SDK package:

+   npm install vss-web-extension-sdk --save

    (This SDK includes a JavaScript library that provides APIs required for communicating with the page your extension is embedded in.)

-*Create an extension manifest file (i.e. => vss-extension.json) at extension root dir *Create a view at extension root dir (i.e. => my-hub.html)
+6. Create an extension manifest file (i.e. => vss-extension.json) at extension root dir

+7. Create a view at extension root dir (i.e. => my-hub.html)

-*Create a publisher in Visual Studio Marketplace Management Portal: https://marketplace.visualstudio.com/manage/publishers/markhawkes
+8. Create a publisher in Visual Studio Marketplace Management Portal:

+   https://marketplace.visualstudio.com/manage/publishers/markhawkes

-*My First Extension:
+   My First Extension:

    https://marketplace.visualstudio.com/items?itemName=MarkHawkes.my-first-extension

-*Note your ID for the manifest file of extension (i.e. => MarkHawkes) *Set the publisher in your manifest file (i.e. => MarkHawkes) *Run the TFX tool's packaging command from your extension directory: tfx extension create
+9. Note your ID for the manifest file of extension (i.e. => MarkHawkes)

+10. Set the publisher in your manifest file (i.e. => MarkHawkes)

+11. Run the TFX tool's packaging command from your extension directory:

+    tfx extension create

-*Upload your newly created .vsix file in the management portal (new extension) *Share with your organization
+12. Upload your newly created .vsix file in the management portal (new extension)

+13. Share with your organization

-*View your extension in the marketplace and install it to your organization *Select Organization settings, and then select Extensions to see your new extension:
+14. View your extension in the marketplace and install it to your organization

-   (Look for the "...
+15. Select Organization settings, and then select Extensions to see your new extension (Look for the "...
 More Actions" top-leftish menu)

 Extension Building Checklist (from docs):
 -----------------------------------------
 1. Familiarize yourself with this article and the extension types already available within the Marketplace